SAP-archive/abap-fiori-launchpad-pers-sync/README.md

 # Description
+If you are operating multiple Fiori Frontend servers for high availability or failover reasons and have issues around the consistency of user personalization for the SAP Fiori launchpad, you can use this described technique and sample coding to effectively syncronize launchpad as well as in-app personalization configurations across your landscape.

 Today, there is no built-in functionality to syncronize any SAP Fiori launchpad user personalization across multiple distributed Fiori frontend servers.
 This typically is an issue in larger system landscapes:
 * Mirrored Fiori Frontend Server within one region for high availability
 * Global Landscape Setup with different Fiori Frontend Server per region for high availability and best performance